Mayedl10/BFIL/README.md

 <br/><br/><br/>-----<br/><br/><br/>
 Numbers that have a ? in front of them are addresses.

+**WARNING:** `?0` is not automatically reserved, but the compiler sometimes uses it like a reserved address, meaning using it is NOT recommended!

 To specify the memory size your brainfuck interpreter has, use `memsize`.
 This is the only thing in this language that uses hexadecimal values. `memsize 0x8000`

 In order for your code to work, you need to reserve memory using `reserve`: `reserve ?16 ~ ?32`*